OWLS

 What’s happening to owls in Maidenhead?

 Over the years, many mature trees with suitable nesting cavities for owls have been lost to storms.
 Across Berkshire, populations of little owl declined by some 30% and tawny owls by nearer 40%.
 Barn owls did better with an increase to between 60 and 100 pairs, perhaps by virtue of less competition from the other two owl species.
-The provision of a series of nest boxes in our area about 20 years ago helped to increase populations of both little owl and tawny owl.

-More recently, through the work of Bisham Barn Owl Nest Box group (BBONB), a large number of owl (and kestrel) boxes of various designs have been installed in the area to replace and augment the earlier scheme, and monitoring teams are finding that numbers of all three species are beginning to use them.
+The provision of a series of nest boxes in our area about 25 years ago helped to increase populations of both little owl and tawny owl and more recently, through the work of Bisham Barn Owl Nest Box group (BBONB), a large number of owl boxes of various designs have been installed in the area to replace and augment the earlier scheme, and early reports indicate that numbers of all three species are beginning to use them.

 What can I do?